FrancisDelaPena/DIFFAlgorithmTest/README.md

 The app first compares two lines, then two paragraphs, then two pages, all of which are of my choosing.

 The only difficulties that I faced were the unicode issues with ASCII when comparing entire pages.
 Everything else was easy to figure out.

+"DIFFapp.py" is the code that I wrote to utilize the diff capabilities.

+"argon1" and "argon1edit" are the two pages that I compared.
+The lines and paragraphs comparisons were simply of strings within the code itself.